ebarlas/openjdk-mail-search/README.md

 [programming]
 ```

-An n-gram length of 3 is used for all 4 fields with a few additional rules.

-Author, email, and subject all include the full normalized token list as a single phrase term,
-plus all short n‑grams
+### 8. Term Filtering

+High-frequency terms, such as `[have]`, `[should]`, and `[i, think]` are removed.

-### 5. Code-Aware Segmentation
+### 9. Code-Aware Segmentation

-This stage performs additional tokenization on words that contain structural delimiters.
+This stage runs after pre-filtering.
+It performs additional tokenization on words that contain structural delimiters.

 Raw tokens are split on `/`, `.`, `=`, and `::`.

 All contiguous segment combinations are normalized, filtered, joined, and added as terms.
 This makes strings like `java.util.concurrent` and `org/example/Main` discoverable in multiple ways.

+A word n-gram length of 10 is used for code segments.

 * `java.util.concurrent` →
 ```
-[java, util, concurrent]
-[javautil, concurrent]
+[java]
+[javautil]
 [javautilconcurrent]
+[util]
 [utilconcurrent]
-[util, concurrent]
 [concurrent]
 ```

 ### Conventions and Edge Cases

 * Email is used as author if the author field doesn't exist in the mail record
+* Git and Mercurial changeset emails are not indexed
+* Quoted lines starting with `>` are not indexed
+* Word n-gram length of 3 for mail body
+* Word n-gram length of 5 for mail subject
+* Word n-gram length of 10 for code segments
-* Maximum token size of 500
+* Maximum token size of 100
+* Maximum of 100 code segment terms
 * Maximum of 2,500 terms per indexed mail record
-* Git and Mercurial changeset emails are not indexed

 ## Project